-Conversion of this furnace to utilize LP/propane gas must be made by qualified service personnel, using factory authorized or approved parts.
-Conversion to LP/propane gas can be accomplished by first replacing the natural gas orifices with the appropriate LP/propane orifices shown in Table 8.
-Note: for installations between zero and 5000 ft. above sea level, a #55 drill size orifice should be used.
-However for installations above 5000 ft. above sea level, a #56 drill size orifice should be used.
-After changing the orifices, use Table 8 to determine the appropriate manifold pressure for your installation.
+Conversion to LP/propane gas can be accomplished by first replacing the natural gas orifices with the appropriate LP/propane orifices shown in Table 12 or 13 Note: for installations between zero and 5000 ft. above sea level, refer to Table 13.
+For installations above 5000 ft. above sea level, refer to Table 13.
+After changing the orifices, use Tables 10 and 11 to determine the appropriate manifold pressure for your installation.